sytabaresa/kingly/README.md

 ## General concepts
 Our state transducer is an object which encapsulates state, and exposes a single function by which input is received.
-That function, based on the transducer's encapsulated state, configuration, and the received input produces two things :
+That function, based on the transducer's encapsulated state, configuration, and the received input computes two things :

 - a list of updates to apply internally to the extended state
 - an external output for the consumer of the state transducer